audreyfabiola/fibonacci-benchmark/README.md

 As seen from the output, taking number 14 as the input, both iterative and recursive approaches have the same results.

 ## Benchmark
-In this section, I will assess the performances of both iterative and recursive approahces through their time and space complexity.
+In this section, I will assess the performances of both iterative and recursive approaches through their time and space complexity.

 ### Time Complexity
 ### Iterative Approach